-7.2.1 Secondary level Competition:

-- Tiebreaker #1: The competitor with the highest score in the Hand Skills Project will be declared the winner. - Tiebreaker #2: The competitor with the highest score in the Engine Tear Down and Measurement Lab will be declared the winner. - Tiebreaker #3:The competitor with the highest score in Electrical Circuit Diagnostics and Ohm's Law Lab will be declared the winner.
+- 7.2.1 Secondary Level Competition: - Tiebreaker #1: The competitor with the highest score in the Hand Skills Project will be declared the winner. - Tiebreaker #2: The competitor with the highest score in the Engine Teardown and Measurement Lab will be declared the winner. - Tiebreaker #3: The competitor with the highest score in Electrical Circuit Diagnostics and Ohm's Law Lab will be declared the winner. - 7.2.2 Post-Secondary Level Competition: - Tiebreaker #1: The competitor with the highest score in the Outboard Motor Lower Unit Service, Powerhead Service Lab will be declared the winner.

-7.2.2 Postsecondary level Competition:

-- Tiebreaker #1: The competitor with the highest score in the Outboard Motor Lower Unit Service, Powerhead Service Lab will be declared the winner. - Tiebreaker #2: The competitor with the highest score in the Motorcycle EFI Diagnostic, Starting and Charging System Diagnostic Lab will be declared the winner. - Tiebreaker #3: The competitor with the highest score in the Snowmobile CVT, and Driveline Service Lab will be declared the winner.

-7.3 Test Project change at the competition.
+- Tiebreaker #2: The competitor with the highest score in the Motorcycle Electrical diagnostic Lab will be declared the winner. - Tiebreaker #3: The competitor with the highest score in the ATV CVT, and Driveline Service Lab will be declared the winner. - 7.3 Test Project change at the competition.